ac131991/DS_Hackathon/README.md

 # DS_Hackathon
-Classification Model to predict whether a incident in malicious or not.
+Classification Model to predict whether a incident is malicious or not.